Welcome to my Writing & Creativity Blog!

 In Little Red Bear’s backwoods community, the animals and humans speak and interact as equals, allowing for some interesting exchanges and events.
 The stories are set in the early 1900’s in simpler times to let the stories themselves unfold, and so that I could include the old steam locomotives and paddlewheel steamships of the bygone era for colorful storytelling fun.

-Told in an old-fashioned, homespun storytelling manner at a slower paced “country comfortable” speed with a bit of Southern flair, the Little Red Bear stories are suitable for middle grade readers while at the same time being entertaining for adult readers, as seniors have turned out to be big fans, while also intended as read-to-me stories for parents and grandparents to read to younger children.
+Told in an old-fashioned, homespun, by-the-fireside storytelling manner at a slower paced “country comfortable” speed with a bit of Southern flair, the Little Red Bear stories are suitable for middle grade readers while at the same time being entertaining for adult readers, as seniors have turned out to be big fans, while also intended as read-to-me stories for parents and grandparents to read to younger children.
 More than a few readers have purchased the Kindle version of the book, to then go back and order the print version for reading to small children and as a long term keepsake for them.

 And honey.
 Lots of honey.
 Having a Southern flair, we’ve found most things go better with a dollop or two of sweetness and honey.